miotke/dotfiles/README.md

 * Installs [Homebrew](https://brew.sh) as a macOS package manager
 * Installs all items in the `INSTALL_PACKAGES` list
 * Clones down this [dotfile](https://github.com/miotke/dotfiles) repo from GitHub
-* Creates the `Developer` directory.
-This directory contains all Git repos
 * Changes the default editor for Git to Neovim
 * Generates symlinks for the following items
 	* zshrc -> ~/.zshrc